← Back to practice catalog

 Transcode backlog while posts “succeed”

-What good teams do — Alert on oldest job age and SLA per priority lane; scale workers or shed non-critical encodes; serve lower rungs first; feature flag to relax quality temporarily.
+What good teams do — Alert oldest job age; priority lanes; serve low rungs first; feature flag to relax quality temporarily.

 Ranker regression or slow feature store